jvkoebbe/math4610/openmp/vecadd/version_3/README.md

 2. A compilation with opnemp api pieces included.

-        koebbe% gcc -fopenmp -o vecadd_omp vecadd_par.c
+        koebbe% gcc -fopenmp -o vecadd_omp vecadd_omp.c
-        koebbe% ./vecadd_par.exe
+        koebbe% ./vecadd_omp.exe

-   The output from this pair of commands is the following:
+   In testing the code for whether or not the threads are being used, the vector size was set to 3.
+The output from this pair of commands is the following.
+   Notice the thread numbers are 0 through 2, one thread for each of the components.

         Before going parallel